ynzhu/la_movie_events/README.md

 This project builds a knowledge graph of movies that are going to be shown in USC events

 ## Data Sources
-1. USC Cinematic
+1. USC Cinematic Events
-2. IMDB
+2. UCLA Film Events
-3. Rotten tomato
+3. IMDB
-4. UCLA movie & events (maybe)

 ## Components
 1. Extraction Program